ow2-proactive/programming/examples/helloWebServices/README.txt

 If you want to use an application server different from the jetty server, you have to copy this proactive.war file to the webapp/ directory of your own server.
-Otherwise, the jetty will automatically create an axis2 servlet and take needed files from the dist/ directory.
+Otherwise, the jetty will automatically create a cxf servlet and take needed files from the dist/ directory.

 When this setup step is complete, the first script to run is the